grantSwalwell/Data-Structures/README.md

     Binary Tree
     Red Black Tree <- mostly complete but possibly incomplete for a case of remove()

-Vector - extends Array class
+Vector - extends Array class.